ContinuityControl/ncua/README.md

 If for some reason the NCUA returns a 500 error when directly scraping for credit union details, the gem will raise `NCUA::CreditUnion::ServerError`.
 This can happen if your charter number is invalid.

+In fact, we only really expect response codes in the 200 range.
+If the NCUA returns another response, the gem will raise `NCUA::CreditUnion::ServerError` with the response code in the description.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ContinuityControl/ncua.